savvato-software/all_docs/regularly_sync_your_repo.md

 # Sync your repo before coding

+## SUPER IMPORTANT!
+Do this regularly to avoid conflicts with other team member's code changes.

 1. Go to your repo on Github.com.
 For example, if your username is haxwell, your url would be http://www.github.com/haxwell/REPO-NAME-HERE.
 2. Look for the link to Sync your Fork.
 Click it